craue/TwigExtensionsBundle/README.md

 ## ArrayHelperExtension

+Provides the filters

-Provides a `without` filter wrapping PHP's `array_diff` function and a `translateArray` filter which translates all entries in an array.
+ - `craue_without` wrapping PHP's `array_diff` function and
+ - `craue_translateArray` which translates all entries in an array.

 ## FormExtension

 Provides a mechanism to render a form several times on one page.
-This is done by cloning the form prior to rendering using the `cloneForm` function.
+This is done by cloning the form prior to rendering using the `craue_cloneForm` function.

 ## StringHelperExtension

-Provides a `substr` function wrapping PHP's `substr` function.
+Provides the `craue_substr` function wrapping PHP's `substr` function.

-Also provides a `trailingDot` filter for ensuring that a text ends with a dot.
+Also provides the `craue_trailingDot` filter for ensuring that a text ends with a dot.
 This comes in handy when using error messages (e.g. for validation) of vendor bundles (which are written like sentences but are missing the trailing dots) together with your own ones (which should include the trailing dot).

 ## FormatDateTimeExtension

-Provides filters for locale-aware formatting of date, time, and date/time values.
+Provides the filters `craue_date`, `craue_time`, and `craue_datetime` for locale-aware formatting of date, time, and date/time values.

 ## FormatNumberExtension

-Provides filters for locale-aware formatting of numbers and currencies.
+Provides the filters `craue_number`, `craue_currency`, and `craue_spellout` for locale-aware formatting of numbers and currencies.

 ## ChangeLanguageExtension

-Providing helpers for implementing a language change mechanism.
+Provides helpers (function `craue_languageName`, global `craue_availableLocales`) and templates for implementing a language change mechanism.

 # Installation